webmapper/cartiqo-documentation/README.md

 The `subsubtype` of a POI feature is the original description from source data the POI is derived from. (mainly OSM)

+###### `hierarchy`

+Top10NL data is considered priority.
+Then Polygon sources and Larger areas.
+Then POINTS

+Most features must conatain a name to be considered in the data.
+Ecxept for the Parking places.
+Which are hierarical ordered according to having a name or not.

+Parks are also hierarchical ordered to name and area size.

+See [POIS_desicions.odt] for a complete overview of the desicions made.

 ------------------------------------------------------

 #### `labels` (point)

+Names of areas, usually displayed only as a label (not an icon).
+Larger areas with natural names of undefined borders and administratieve areas.

+Also including address numbers at zoom level 16.

 ##### Fields